 Pteridophytes are the first terrestrial plants (the most primitive cryptogamic land plants) that possess vascular tissue the Xylem and Phloem.
 The most common pteridophytes are horsetails and ferns and lower vascular plants.
 They are commonly called vascular cryptogams, snakes of plant kingdom or botanical snakes, or first tracheophytes.

-Habitat: Found in cool, damp, shady places, some of them also found in sandy soil.
+- Habitat: Found in cool, damp, shady places, some of them are also found in sandy soil.

 Reproduction in Pteridophytes

 Pteridophytes reproduce by both asexual and sexual means.

 - In pteridophytes the leaves are small (microphylls) found in selaginella, or they may be large (macrophylls) as in ferns.

 - Sporophytes bear Sporangia supported by leaf-like appendages known as sporophylls.